pietmacom/kopano-pkgbuilds/README.md

 ```

 #### From Kopanos Latest Release-Tag
  As you can read from the next chapter, this isn't realy planed.
-But with a little luck the patches (applied automaticly) from the development/master-branch could work for the latest release-tag, too.
+But with a little luck the patches (applied automaticly) from the development/master-branch will work for the latest release-tag, too.

 ```console
 ./build-docker.sh build